syurchi/google-image-scraper/README.md

 Purpose
 -------------------------
 Using three script files you can download original image files in bulk from a Google Image search.
-I am personally using it to create an artificial data set.
+I am personally using it to create an image data set of textures.

 **Python 2.7 is needed to run the Python scripts.**